openshift-labs/learn-katacoda/intro-openshift/getting-started/2explore-console.md

-Let's get started with the OpenShift web console.
+While the command line tool is awesome, for this course we are going to focus on the web console which is equally awesome..

 ## Task 1
-To begin, click on the **Dashboard** link in the console frame.
-This will open the web console link in another window.
+To begin, click on the **Dashboard** tab in the console frame of this browser window.
+This will open the web console link in another tab or window of your browser.

 You should see an **OpenShift Origin** window with **Username** and **Password** forms, similar to this one: